 The amount of voltage drop between your battery and your load can result in a significant loss of power and battery life.

-How To Determine The Proper Cable & Wire Size For Given Load?
+How To Determine The Proper Cable and Wire Size For a Given Load?

 When it comes to determining the correct cable and wire size, you must take several factors into consideration.
 One of which is circuit load.
 If all else is equal, the smaller the load the smaller wires you need.